-It is my responsibility to facilitate your learning, by ensuring that you have the necessary resources, guidance, and help to gain new knowledge and develop your skills.
+It is my responsibility to facilitate your learning, by ensuring that you have the necessary resources, guidance, support, direction, and help to gain new knowledge and develop your skills.
 At the same time, you are responsible for your own learning.
+Embrace this and be accountable to yourself.